11:30 a.m.-3 p.m.

 The National Alzheimer’s Dinner honors leaders working tirelessly to advance the fight to End Alzheimer's.
 Those we pay tribute to stand shoulder to shoulder with all of us in advancing the cause.
 Political, business and entertainment leaders will join us to celebrate advances and rally around the growing movement in our nation's capital.

 Join us for the National Alzheimer's Dinner, where we will honor public leaders working tirelessly to end Alzheimer's and celebrate the advances made in the fight against this disease.
+We are honored to present U.S. Senators Susan Collins (R-Maine) and Catherine Cortez Masto (D-Nev.) with the AIM Humanitarian of the Year Award, and Association champion Alexandra Socha with the Alzheimer’s Association Young Advocate Award.
+Check back for more details.

 It’s time for your voice to be heard in Congress!
 Buses will begin departing from the hotel at 8 a.m. for Capitol Hill.
 Shuttle service will run between the hotel and Capitol Hill until 5 p.m.
 This is your moment to put everything you’ve learned over the last two days into practice.